Liquid Diet Explained: Is A Full Liquid Diet Dangerous?

 “Hold on just a minute,” you might say, “don’t doctors prescribe liquid diets?”
 Sure they do.
 Doctors will often prescribe liquid diets, for weight loss or for more complex medical reasons, however, they tend to do it judiciously.
 When they do, the patient has to undergo intense medical supervision, often having to deal with regular blood tests and check-ups to make sure they are getting the sufficient nutrition.

-My personal approach to healthy eating is to look at the nutritional value of everything I consume because if I’m aware of it, I’m keeping track, which is half the battle.
+My personal approach to healthy eating is to look at the nutritional value of everything I consume.
+Since if I’m aware of it, I’m keeping track, which is half the battle.
 This way I get to have whatever I want and never suffer from FOMO.

-Although there is still much debate regarding liquid calories and feeling full, it’s clear that people who drink their calories do not tend to consume any fewer calories later.
+There is still much debate regarding liquid calories and feeling full.
+It’s clear that people who drink their calories do not tend to consume any fewer calories later.
 In other words, even those who feel full after drinking juice, milk, or other high-calorie drinks are still likely to eat a normal amount at their next meal.
 As a result, these people can be potentially doubling their intended calorie intake and ultimately ruin their diet plans.

 The problem with juicing is that it may not be as good for you as you might think.
 In fact, besides for being ineffective at causing weight loss, juicing fruits and vegetables actually removes a lot of their healthy fibers, vitamins, and nutrients.
 Instead, consider switching from juices to smoothies.
 Smoothies, although blended, still contains most of the healthy components from your ingredients.